MonoOni/binarydist/README.md

 * NuGet has issues managing packages and dealing with build systems.
 Work to investigate the causes is being done.

-* TLS may not work as expected, due to either missing certifications, or deficiencies with Mono's managed TLS stack.
-BoringTLS is being investigated for porting, and certificates can be managed with included Mono tools.

 ### Native interop and system support

 * Debug messages such as below will be printed during normal operation.